yashmertiya/date-simplify/README.md

 # Date Format Helper

-`time-sortner` is a simple and flexible npm package that allows users to format date strings or timestamps into various patterns.
+`time-simplify` is a simple and flexible npm package that allows users to format date strings or timestamps into various patterns.
 The package supports a wide range of formats and ensures that the date and time are always preserved without adjusting for time zones.

 ---